Scholar-6/brillder/public/terms.md

   	or two on what you think of Brillder, bricks and the competitions.
 All of these factors enable us to prove to prospective players that existing winners are real.

-9 **Bank Account and Age of Claimants** Claimants must be sixteen or older (if under sixteen, they can keep saving brills until they are sixteen).
+9 **Bank Account and Age of Claimants**.
+Claimants must be sixteen or older (if under sixteen, they can keep saving brills until they are sixteen).
 Anyone sixteen or over can open a bank account for free without parental permission.
 The name on the bank account must correspond with your given name.

-10 **The Brillderverse** Brillder’s style, content, catalogue, competitions, terminology, format and rules are the intellectual property of the company and we reserve the right to alter any element of our product and system.
+10 **The Brillderverse**.
+Brillder’s style, content, catalogue, competitions, terminology, format and rules are the intellectual property of the company and we reserve the right to alter any element of our product and system.